 Debris flows range from slow creeping movements to the very largest, nastiest landslides.
 They consist of mixed-sized stuff from boulders to dust (debris).
 They can be dry or wet, or even frozen (when they're usually called avalanches), and can flow at great speed and for scary distances.
 A debris flow killed 20,000 people in Peru in 1970.
 The outpouring from the 1980 eruption of Mount St. Helens, a fearsome volcanic soufflé that wiped out a large tract of land, was a debris flow.
 A far bigger debris flow, blanketing the whole northern end of California's Shasta Valley, swept down from Mount Shasta some 300,000 years ago.

 Lahars are mudflows or debris flows that occur on volcanoes, where large amounts of fine ash or crumbling, rotten rock pile up on steep slopes.
 Rains, or melted ice from the mountaintop, mix with this stuff and create a lethal muck that can choke a whole river valley.
 Lahars can be so large that after a century or so, whole cities can be built on their forested tops without anyone realizing that another lahar could arrive to wipe them out.
 For instance, the suburbs of Seattle lie on a gigantic lahar called the Osceola Mudflow, far from its origin on Mount Rainier.
+Recent studies of lahars hold promise for better forecasts of this destructive events.

 Mass wasting in all its forms seems to be pure trouble for humanity.
 But without it, nothing would sculpt our canyons, our hillsides and our mountains.
 Mass wasting keeps the Earth fresh and beautiful.